-These FAQs are intended to answer questions about the ASSURE-100 rapid COVID-19 point-of-care test kit.
+These FAQs answer additional questions you may have about the ASSURE-100 rapid COVID-19 test

 What does ASSURE stand for?

 ASSURE is an acronym, standing for: Accelerated Sensor Solution for Urgent Response to Epidemics.

 The ASSURE technology was developed in Hawaiʻi and put through testing and clinical trials in the USA

 What is ASSURE-100?